Los Veteranos I, Texas

-Los Veteranos I is a census-designated place (CDP) in Webb County, Texas, United States.
+Los Veteranos I is an unincorporated community and census-designated place (CDP) in Webb County, Texas, United States.
 This was a new CDP formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.
 The population was 0 at the 2020 census.

 It is one of several colonias in the county.

 Geography

 Los Veteranos I is located at 27°38′0″N 99°13′7″W (27.633353, -99.218551).
 The CDP has a total area of 0.4 sqmi, all land.

+Demographics

+Los Veteranos first appeared as a census-designated place in the 2010 U.S. census, one of seven CDPs (Colorado Acres, Hillside Acres, Las Haciendas, Las Pilas, Los Veteranos I, Pueblo East, and Valle Verde) formed out the Ranchitos Las Lomas CDP.

+2020 Census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Dr. Henry Cuellar Elementary School, Antonio Gonzalez Middle School, United South High School.

 The designated community college for Webb County is Laredo Community College.